 - Leslie Hotel: One of Miami’s classic hotels located on the famous Ocean Drive street on South Beach.
 Despite its age, the hotel is very modern and a good choice for those who want to stay on this street full of parties and fun.
 View Leslie Hotel prices in Booking.

-What to see and do in Miami in 3 days
+Things to do in Miami in 3 days – Itinerary

 Start your day touring Wynwood, a neighborhood characterized by its colorful streets plagued with awesome street art.

 Wynwood Walls is a public mural park with art by the greatest artists working in the graffiti and street art genre.
 Admission is free and it opens daily at 10.30 AM.